frederic-perez/AmE-dictionary/data/idioms.md

 __big fish__ :two: _n_ An important person or entity.
 __big if__ Something that is both important and uncertain. _Syn_ a fundamental question
 __big kahuna__ The most important or powerful person in a group, organization, business, or movement (e.g., the boss, leader, etc.).
 Primarily heard in US.
-__big name__ :three: __2__ _adj_ Of great importance, fame, success, or reputation in a particular field or area.
+__big name__ :four: __2__ _adj_ Of great importance, fame, success, or reputation in a particular field or area.
 Often hyphenated. _We’ve got a lot of big-name singers who perform at our annual charity event._
 __big shot__
 __big spender__ :two: Someone who spends money freely and in great amounts, especially on nonessential things or events.
 Can also be used sarcastically to refer to someone who is reluctant to spend money, or who offers to spend only a small amount. _There are a certain few big spenders who always come through the casino, so we try to make sure they have the best experience possible._ _You’re only willing to pay for my soda?
 Wow, you’re a real big spender._
 __big time__ :three::hammer:
 __bigfoot__ A prominent or influential person, esp. a journalist or news analyst.
 The name caught on as a designation for a celebrity reporter or columnist and has since extended to include other big shots in politics, business, and other playing fields.
-__bigger fish to fry__ :two: More important matters to deal with.
+__bigger fish to fry__ :three: More important matters to deal with.
 __bigger than life__ (larger than life)
 __biggie__
 __bigheaded__